luminovang/documentation/mailer/email.md

-# Email Sending Integration with Mailer Class
+# Email and Mailer Integration

 ***